hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TraceDebugger.class/README.md

 I am a debugging tool that allows users to trace and retrace programs.
 I provide a traditional debugging experience as known from the default debugger in Squeak and enhance it with means for back-in-time debugging (aka time-travel debugging).
 Instead of a simple stack list, I display a call tree for the recorded program trace.
+See the help for usage instructions.

 Parts of my implementation are copied (and adjusted) from the default Debugger (regarding the invocation/toolbuilding, process handling, and other aspects).
 As a subclass of CodeHolder, I also adapt the StringHolder/CodeHolder interface to the TTDBChangesGraph implementation of the observer framework.
+My inspectors are TDBInspector instances.

 To communicate with the tracing engine, I consist of a TDBCursor instance.